forcedotcom/SalesforceMobileSDK-iOS/hybrid/sfdc_build/hybrid_template_base/readme.md

 Additional steps to be completed once your project has been created.

-- Open the project and delete the www folder (Right-click the www folder in the Select "Remove References Only")
+- Open the project and remove the www folder (Right-click the www folder in the Project Navigator, select Delete from the popup menu, and click "Remove References Only")
 - Re-add the www folder.
-Right-click the project, Add file, and selecting "Create folder references for any added folders"
+Right-click the project name folder in the Project Navigator, Add Files, and select the www folder in the file selection dialog.
+Be sure that "Create folder references for any added folders" is selected

 Your project is now ready to be compiled.